panexe/Kafka_Spark_Tutorials/instructions.md

 ````
 $ ./bin/zookeeper-server-start.sh -daemon ./config/zookeeper.properties
 ````
 Now we start our Kafka brokers.
 For each broker you need a seperate config file.
 In the config file, the *broker-id*, the *host ip/port* and *logs-dir* should be changed.
 If you have them running on multiple machines you need to use the address of your host, that runs zookeeper ([ip-address]:2181) for the zookeper-argument.
+If your nodes need to be accesed from diffrent networks you should set `advertised.listeners=<public-address>:<port>`.
+Also make shure that all firewall-rules are set accordingly.

 Copy and edit a config file
 ````